-In the event that any recommendation is not followed or is partially followed, a detailed explanation of the reasons should be included so tha
+In the event that any recommendation is not followed or is partially followed, a detailed explanation of the reasons should be included so that shareholders, investors and the market in general have enough information to assess the conduct of the company.
+No general explanations will be accepted.